-Wyvern Community Enterprise Limited - trading subsidiary.
+Wyvern Community Enterprise Limited - trading subsidiary

-• The Academy Trust received income from Wyvern Community Enterprise Limited totalling £851,031 (2022: £692,588) during the period for services provided. £4,924 was outstanding at 31 August 2023 (2022: £15,027).
-These transactions have been elimited on consolidation.
+• The Academy Trust received income from Wyvern Community Enterprise Limited totalling £869,780 (2023: £851,031) during the period for services provided. £15,438 was outstanding at 31 August 2024 (2023: £4,924).
+These transactions have been eliminated on consolidation.

-Wyvern Community Enterprise Limited - trading subsidiary.
+Wyvern Community Enterprise Limited - trading subsidiary

-• The Academy Trust's trading subsidiary, Wyvern Community Enterprise Limited, received a loan in the previous year from one of it Directors, of £50,000.
-The interest rate was 2% and the repayment term is fixed at 5 years.
+• The Academy Trust's trading subsidiary, Wyvern Community Enterprise Limited, received a £50,000 loan in the 2021/22 year from one of its Directors.
+The interest rate was 2% and the repayment term is fixed at five years.